nairdaee/newshighlight/README.md

 ### Description

-Newshighlight si an application that allows its users to view local and global news source using a free News API
+Newshighlight is an application that allows its users to view local and global news source using a free News API

 ### Technologies used